krukmat/smartnews/README.md

 # Smartnews: The highway to hell for news
 Web platform which allows the users to 'scrape' from their favorite news site and have a refined landscape for everyday hot topics.
 # How to use it locally?
 (Linux - Mac)
-* git clone or download project.
+* git clone or easily download project in Zip format.

 Server:
 ------